 You don’t have to manufacture these products.
 You don’t have to acquire the company that manufactures them.
 You just have to buy and sell the products.

 The takeaway: However you choose to do it, offer ancillary products

 Remember, whether you manufacture the ancillary products or just buy and sell them, it looks the same to the end user.
 They don’t care whether you bought the company that makes the ancillary products, or whether you buy from that company.
 They just need the products, and they want to buy them from you.
 That’s why it’s critical to put the customer first and work backward from that.

 The main thing is simple: offer the ancillary products that your customers need to complete their project, maintain their major investment, etc. Meet their needs with SAP-integrated ecommerce, and you’ll keep them coming back.

 Moving forward: Case study

 What does SAP ecommerce look like when multiple stakeholders are involved?
-Download this case study on Blount International for a fascinating look at this question.
-Blount’s distributors, dealers, and division managers all wanted ecommerce.
-Here’s how the company engaged Corevist Commerce to deliver on that need.
+Download this case study on Oregon Tool for a fascinating look at this question.
+The company’s distributors, dealers, and division managers all wanted ecommerce.
+Here’s how Oregon Tool engaged Corevist Commerce to deliver on that need.